vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 sudo ip route add local 2001:470:e953::/48 dev lo

 Replace 2001:470:e953::/48 with your actual subnet.
-You get IPv6 subnets from providers like Hurricane Electric, Tunnelbroker, or your VPS provider.
+You can get IPv6 subnets from Hurricane Electric, Tunnelbroker, or your VPS provider.

-The /48 prefix gives you 281 trillion IP addresses.
+A /48 prefix gives you 281 trillion IP addresses.
 Even a /64 provides 18 quintillion IPs—more than enough for any scraping operation.

 Making IPv6 Configuration Permanent